simiSpace-Org/webservice/README.md

 2. Build and Deploy instructions for the web application "npm init -y" -> initialize server
-   "npm install express" -> to setup server
+   "npm install" -> to install server dependencies
-   "npm install jest"-> to write test cases
-   "npm install supertest" -> test cases

    "npm test" -> to test the test cases

 3. Install Postman to send api calls to server